luke-stoner/RWH/README.md

 ## Contributing

-Feel free to further our work in this project by forking the repository, making changes, and creating a pull request.
+We encourage others to further our work in this project by forking the repository, making changes, and creating a pull request.
 We just ask that you credit this original project in any future of this repository.

 ## License and Disclaimer